 Depending on how many miles the car has on it, a rebuilt drive axle complete with CV joints and boots is likely the solution.

 In a pinch, if the CV joint appears to be in okay shape otherwise, a split CV joint boot can be quickly installed.
 Just like they sound, split boots, or quick boots, are sliced down one side to allow them to be fitted without removing the axle.
 Unfortunately, even the best split boot with good adhesive to seal up the split, isn't as good as an unsplit boot.

-But if you have a torn leaking boot, a split boot will keep the CV joint from going bad for a few thousand miles until you can get around to replacing the entire axle.
-When the time comes to replace the drive axle, you will find information in your Haynes manual, but her is a general how to - Drive Axle Removal and Replacement
+When the time comes to replace the drive axle, you will find information in your Haynes manual, but here is a general how to - Drive Axle Removal and Replacement